Arizona Cost of Living

 What Relocation Actually Costs… Real Examples

-Three monthly carrying-cost scenarios for a typical Arizona household.
-Numbers reflect 2026 averages and a $500,000 home with 20% down at 6.75% on a 30-year fixed.
-Your dedicated full-time agent will run these numbers against the exact zip codes you’re considering… not state averages.
+Three monthly carrying-cost scenarios showing real Arizona cost of living for a typical household.
+Numbers reflect August 2026 averages on a $500,000 home, 20% down, 6.75% 30-year fixed.
+Your dedicated full-time agent/broker runs these against your target zip codes, not state averages.

 Scenario 1: Phoenix metro single-family, two cars, family of 4